Frequently Asked Questions

 Q: Can you edit my manuscript?

-A: I will read your manuscript and provide you a written report of what’s working well and any suggestions I have for improvement.
-My comments will cover structure, characterization, plot, pacing, voice, and language.
+A: I will read your manuscript and provide you with comments and a written report of what’s working well and any suggestions I have for improvement.
+My comments will cover structure, characterization, clarity, pacing, voice, and language.
 I will read book-length manuscripts, essays, and articles, and will include concrete examples to illustrate what I’m commenting on.
-My fee covers a 15-minute telephone call during which I’ll answer your questions about the critique.
+If you want me to make major editorial decisions and change your writing, we can discuss that.

 Q: What do you charge?